DataShades/ckanext-search-tweaks/README.md

 `composite_search default_composite_search` plugins enabled in order to use this plugin.
 It registers `advanced_search/search_form.html` snippet which can be just used instead of `search_input` block of CKAN's `snippets/search_form.html`.
-It can take a number of parameters, check it's content for details.
+It can take a number of parameters, check its content for details.